instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ### What is `Client WebRTC API`?

-It is a part of `Client API` responsible for [WebRTC] connection management.
+`Client WebRTC API` is a part of `Client API` responsible for [WebRTC] connection management.
 You can find `Client API` on the following approximate architecture design:
 ```
                                                                        .------------Server-----------.
                                                                        :     .-------------------.   :